ahmadabushanab/EcomPetStore/README.md

 # EcomPetStore
-Some of test cases fro EcomPetStore you will find all the test cases in readme

 https://ecom-pet-store.myshopify.com/

 1- go to the website and search for cat , make sure all items that came back contains the word "cat"